mrabarnett/mrab-regex/regex_2/Features.rst

 * Multithreading

-    The regex module releases the GIL when matching on instances of the built-in string classes, enabling other Python threads to run concurrently.
+    The regex module releases the GIL when matching on instances of the built-in (immutable) string classes, enabling other Python threads to run concurrently.

 * Matching a single grapheme